MA, Middlebury College

 Penny loves the rhythm of the daily and yearly calendar: "I like being able to make a fresh start every year.
 I love to re-think and tinker with my course each year."
 She also loves the material.
 But most importantly, "relationships with students, meaningful interaction with them, the idea that I can make a difference in their lives keep me coming back."

 Currently teaching ninth and tenth grade English, Penny works hard to engage students' interests.
 She recalls teaching "Much Ado about Nothing" to a ninth grade class; there was some initial slogging through the text.
 "Then, one Friday afternoon, they came in, they had all understood the reading; it was like poof!
 Magic!
 We went outside and acted out a few scenes.
 They were all laughing and enjoying the puns and repartee.
 It was great!"

-For five years Penny served as the faculty adviser to Periaktoi, the school's fine arts and literary magazine.
+Penny has served as the faculty adviser to Periaktoi, the school's fine arts and literary magazine.
 She loved working with her editors to produce an annual color publication that showcases artwork and creative writing, and during those years, the staff created websites to support each publication.
-Recently, she has become the adviser to The Notes, the school newspaper.
-“It’s a huge challenge,” she says of the new experience, “but so much fun.”
+She has also served as adviser to The Baylor Notes, the school newspaper.
+“It was a huge challenge,” she says of the experience, “but so much fun.”